 Capital Budget Classification 2024 to 2027 Multi-Year Budget 2024 to 2033 Capital Plan Lifecycle Renewal projects maintain infrastructure that is in place today (e.g. local and trunk sewers, wastewater treatment plants and equipment).
 This is a high priority component of the capital budget.
-The goal is to keep systems and facilities in good repair; regular planned maintenance is more affordable than reactive emergency repairs. \$275 \$712 Growth projects extend services into newly developed areas of the City (e.g. a trunk sewer to service new subdivisions).
-Growth projects are not always immediately imperative, but in the long run the City has a responsibility to provide adequate services to newly developed areas. \$235 \$437 Service Improvement projects provide a new or improved level of service or address an emerging need (e.g. upgrading equipment in a wastewater treatment plant).
-These projects are optional, but the case may be compelling. \$104 \$183 Total \$614 \$1,332
+The goal is to keep systems and facilities in good repair; regular planned maintenance is more affordable than reactive emergency repairs. \$279 \$719 Growth projects extend services into newly developed areas of the City (e.g. a trunk sewer to service new subdivisions).
+Growth projects are not always immediately imperative, but in the long run the City has a responsibility to provide adequate services to newly developed areas. \$234 \$436 Service Improvement projects provide a new or improved level of service or address an emerging need (e.g. upgrading equipment in a wastewater treatment plant).
+These projects are optional, but the case may be compelling. \$128 \$313 Total \$641 \$1,468 Subject to rounding.